Urination and defecation in the wrong place

 What is the difference between urine spraying and inappropriate urination?

-Cats use urine as a scent signal or 'mark' for themselves and other cats.
-Depositing urine for scent marking is very different to urinating to relieve a full bladder.
+Cats use urine as a scent signal or ‘mark’ for themselves and other cats.
+Depositing urine for scent marking is very different from urinating to relieve a full bladder.
 It is therefore important to establish whether the cat is spraying or urinating since the potential solutions will vary.
 To urinate, the cat squats and deposits a volume of urine on a horizontal surface.
 The cat may then scratch at the area around the urine, although this is not always the case.
 Common sites for inappropriate urination include carpet, settees, duvets, baths or sinks although it may occur in any location.

 To spray urine the cat stands up, usually making a treading motion with its back feet, quivers its tail and a small amount of urine is sprayed backwards onto a vertical surface such as a wall, leaving an obvious scent mark.
 Common sites for spraying include doors, windows, around cat flaps, curtains, electrical equipment and shopping or rubbish bags.
 Once it has been ascertained which of the two the cat is doing it is necessary to take action to resolve the behaviour.
-See our information on urine spraying
+See our information on spraying

 How do I clean the soiled area?

 Whether a genuine accident or not, once the cat has urinated or defecated at a particular location its sensitive nose will encourage it to use that place as a regular toilet.